bazbt3/10cbazbt3/docs/20-usage.md

 Please note there are not many helpful messages if 10cbazbt3.py gets things wrong.
 I've tested the basics but it's very early days right now.

-There is more to follow, but for now please take a look at the **[Technical document](/docs/30-technical.md)** - it is a placeholder for now.
+There is more to follow, but for now please take a look at the **[Technical document](/docs/30-technical.md)** - whuch is a placeholder for now.